theturboturnip/harper/harper-core/tests/text/tagged/The Great Gatsby.md

 #
 > “ Yes   , ” he       said after a    moment , “ but     of course I'll say   I    was .
 You    see   , when    we
 # .
 NPl/V . .
 NPr/ISg+ V/J  J/P   D/P+ NSg+   . .
 NSg/C/P P  NSg/V+ W?
 NSg/V ISg+ V+  .
 ISgPl+ NSg/V .
 NSg/I/C IPl+
 > left    New      York she  was very nervous and she  thought it       would steady  her    to
-# NPr/V/J NSg/V/J+ NPr+ ISg+ V   J/R  J       V/C ISg+ NSg/V   NPr/ISg+ NSg/VX NSg/V/J ISg/D$ P
+# NPr/V/J NSg/V/J+ NPr+ ISg+ V   J/R  J       V/C ISg+ NSg/V   NPr/ISg+ VX    NSg/V/J ISg/D$ P
 > drive — and this    woman  rushed out         at    us       just as    we   were  passing a   car  coming  the
 # NSg/V .
 V/C I/Ddem+ NSg/V+ V/J    NSg/V/J/R/P NSg/P NPr/IPl+ V/J  NSg/R IPl+ NSg/V NSg/V/J D/P NSg+ NSg/V/J D+
 > other    way    .
 It       all          happened in      a    minute   , but     it       seemed to me       that         she  wanted to